 - Make sure your packaging is up to the job.
 The right packaging will protect your products throughout the postal system including robust boxes and padding.
 This doesn’t have to mean increasing your carbon-footprint—you can save cardboard boxes and packaging from your own suppliers and reuse them for shipping your own products.
 Why not ask family and friends to donate boxes they receive when they shop online?

 - Use a suitable delivery method.
 Are you sending breakable items in thin boxes through standard mail?
 Then you’re asking for trouble.
 If you sell high-value items we highly recommend using a courier service that includes insurance and tracking.
-You can also offer local pickup and delivery for customers in your area.
+You can also offer local pickup and delivery for customers in your area, and here are other local delivery ideas.

 - Introduce quality control.
 Quality control isn’t just for manufacturers.
 When you sell online, it’s about reducing the margin for human error on your end.
 Every time you sell a product you should be checking that you’re shipping the right item, in the right quantity to the correct address.
 This can be as simple as having someone else double-check your orders against the customer’s original order details before shipping out.